 Houghton International’s qualified site services team travelled to Equatorial Guinea to inspect three generators and repaired them in situ.

-Houghton International were asked to inspect three Kato generators on an offshore platform off the coast of Equatorial Guinea, following reports of low polarisation index (PI) figures.
+Houghton International was asked to inspect three Kato generators on an offshore platform off the coast of Equatorial Guinea, following reports of low Polarisation Index (PI) figures.
 The work had to be completed in situ due to the size of the generators, so members of the site services team travelled to the site to work offshore for four weeks.

 After the necessary visas had been organised, two members of Houghton International’s fully qualified offshore team travelled to Equatorial Guinea to carry out the job.
 Our engineers reviewed the work to be carried out and agreed safety procedures with the Wood plc staff on site.